reamil/reaktor-contentful/README.md

 # Contentful - Reaktor training materials

+Note that each branch solves the same problem in different ways, so that might be worth checking out.

 1. Install the contentful CLI:
    * `brew install contentful-cli`
    * `npm install -g contentful-cli`